gabrielcalmon/my-openmanipulator/README.md

 ## Data collection
 The package *node_listener* contain a script used to listen to the */joint_states* topic, which uses the *sensor_msgs/JointState* message type.

+First of all, run the inverse kinematics node, even to simulation or operation case.
+So, after that, run:

 ```bash
 $ rosrun node_listener listener.py
 ```